LukeZHar/MERN-Wizards-T3A2-B/README.md

    - Users can reply to posts, encouraging interaction and discussion.
 8. **Custom Hooks for Logic Sharing**:
    - Use of custom React hooks (such as `useAdmin`, `useUserDetails`, and `useAuth`) to handle shared logic across components.
+9. **End-to-End Testing**:
+   - Integration of [Cypress](https://www.cypress.io) for comprehensive end-to-end testing.
+Automated tests for post creation and user flow have been implemented to ensure application functionality.
+   - E2E tests ensure that users can successfully create posts, register, and log in seamlessly.

 ## Installation
 1. Clone the GitHub repository: